peilinghu/CleanData_Project/README.md

 6. Export tiday data

 ## Output data
-The final output is stored in the working directory as tidydata.csv.
+The final output is stored in the working directory as tidydata.txt.
 It contains subject, activity, and features which are mean of mean and standard deviation of the same type of measurement for the same subject and same activity.